mui/toolpad/docs/data/toolpad/how-to-guides/connect-to-googlesheets.md

 Create a corresponding `fetchList` query.
 When you'll run the above function, you should be able to see data in your Toolpad app.
 You can bind it to a datagrid in your application.

-**Note**: The process remains same if you want to connect to any other Google service like Docs, Analytics, Youtube API etc.
+**Note**: The process remains the same if you want to connect to any other Google service such as Docs, Analytics, Youtube API, etc.